smp/AI_ML_Workshops/lab-6-Personalize_your_Recommendations/README.md

 3. This brings up the *Site Administration* screen, which show entries for Groups and Users (which we don't need), but also a section called **Recommend** where you can add **Personalize models** to the app.
 Click on **+Add** link to begin to add a new model

-4. Back on the AWS Console, go to the **Amazon Personalize** service console, select the **summit-recs-dataset-group** and then on the left-hand menu click **Campaigns**.
-This will show your **summit-lab-recs-campaign**, but if you created the two additional solutions earlier then at this point you could could first go into the **Solutions and recipes** menu item, click on each of thes two additional solutions and create the associated campaigns quickly via the console (or feel free to skip this).
+4. Back on the AWS Console, go to the **Amazon Personalize** service console, select the **personalize-recs-dataset-group** and then on the left-hand menu click **Campaigns**.
+This will show your **personalize-lab-recs-campaign**, but if you created the two additional solutions earlier then at this point you could could first go into the **Solutions and recipes** menu item, click on each of thes two additional solutions and create the associated campaigns quickly via the console (or feel free to skip this).
 Once you're back on the **Campaigns** menu you should see this

    ![](images/campaignList.png)

-5. Click on the **summit-lab-recs-campaign** and you'll see the **Campaign ARN** - copy this, and head back to the admin screen.
+5. Click on the **personalize-lab-recs-campaign** and you'll see the **Campaign ARN** - copy this, and head back to the admin screen.
 Enter **Personal Recommendations** for the model name, enter the ARN where it asks, ensure that the **Model type** is set for recommendations and set the **Model sort order** to 1.
 Click on **SAVE** to save the definition.

    ![](images/djangoAddModel.png)

 6. The application will use the sort order field to decide how to order models in the on-screen drop-downs.
 Only models of the right type are shown on the relevant screen, but there is no validation that you have entered the correct model type, and if you put a SIMS model on the Rankings screen then the application will throw errors.

-7. If you also have a SIMS or Personal Ranking campaign then go ahead and add them now in the same way.
+7. If you also have a SIMS or Personal Ranking campaign then go ahead and add them now in the same way - if they haven't yet completed then you can come back and add them later.
 You can then close the admin screen and head back to the main application web page

 8. The main screen now shows the three models (or maybe just one) that we've built - it lists the precision metrics for each one, and as you add or remove models from the Django Administration page the changes will be reflected here.
 Now click on the **Select Random User** button